mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 | Always use lowercase after a colon.                              | _Related Issues: a way to create a relationship between issues._ |

 <!-- vale gitlab.Repetition = YES -->

-### Introductory text

-When you introduce an example or table, try to avoid extra words like **the following** or **below**.
-Use a colon at the end of the sentence.

-Do:

-- `This example shows a pipeline with three stages:`
-- `You can use a variable for your username:`
-- `This table shows the permissions you can choose from:`

-Don't:

-- `The following example shows a pipeline with three stages:`
-- `The following example shows a pipeline with three stages.`
-- `As you can see in the table below, a pipeline can have three stages.`

 ### Placeholder text